sridhar-5/Google-Meet-Clone/README.md

-# web-chat
+#Google Meet Clone

-web-chat is a real-time chat app created using node and web sockets
+google meet clone is the actual google clone made using nodejs and web sockets